 Vladi Gubler

-Since then we have introduced a vast number of improvements and features, to better suit the wide variety of our customers' needs.
-Be it sorting, paging, summaries, grid entry mode, the list just goes on.
+Since then we have introduced a vast number of improvements and features.
+We listened to our customers and improved the component to better suit the wide variety of their needs.
+Be it sorting, paging, summaries, grid entry mode, the to mention just a few.

-The only issue that many new user would be stumbling upon was the initial configuration.
+The only issue that many new users would be stumbling upon was the initial configuration.
 We establish the relationship in two possible ways:

 1. Using our special content types ("Infowise Associated Item", "Infowise Associated Document", "Infowise Associated Task")